zoltan-biro-epam/test/git-basics.markdown

 ### Comparison ###

-* Stores snapshots, past is always accessible.
+* Stores exact snapshots, past is always accessible.
-* Three way merge, resolves tree conflicts with an ease.
+* Three way merge, pluggable merge strategies, resolves tree conflicts with an ease.
 * Cheap branching and merging.
 * Free as in free beer.
 * Vivid ecosystem, Git is a [platform](http://git.epam.com) and a [network](http://github.com)!
-* Became the standard in many environments.
+* Leading standard in SCM.